NHSDigital/bcss-playwright/docs/utility-guides/FitKitLogged.md

 ## Fit Kit Logged Specific Functions

 The `fit_kit_logged` Utility includes methods for retrieving FIT test kits from the DB and splitting them into 'Normal' and 'Abnormal' results.
-Below are the key functions:
+Below are their key functions:

 1.  **`process_kit_data(smokescreen_properties: dict) -> list`**
     Retrieves the test data needed for compartment 3 and then splits it into two data frames, using the `split_fit_kits` method.
     - **Arguments**:
      - `smokescreen_properties` (dict): A dictionary containing properties required to retrieve and process kit data.
    - **Returns**: A list of tuples where each tuple contains a device ID (str) and a boolean flag (True for normal, False for abnormal).

 2. **`split_fit_kits(kit_id_df: pd.DataFrame, smokescreen_properties: dict) -> pd.DataFrame`**
-    This method splits the dataframe into two dataframes, 1 normal and 1 abnormal.
+    This method splits the `dataframe` into two dataframes, 1 normal and 1 abnormal.
     - **Arguments**:
-     -  `kit_id_df` (pd.DataFrame): A dataframe containing fit kit IDs.
+     -  `kit_id_df` (pd.DataFrame): A `dataframe` containing fit kit IDs.
      -  `smokescreen_properties` (dict): A dictionary containing the number of normal and abnormal fit kits to split.
    - **Returns**: A tuple containing two dataframes:
-            - normal_fit_kit_df (pd.DataFrame): Dataframe containing normal fit kits.
+            - normal_fit_kit_df (pd.DataFrame): `dataframe` containing normal fit kits.
-            - abnormal_fit_kit_df (pd.DataFrame): Dataframe containing abnormal fit kits.
+            - abnormal_fit_kit_df (pd.DataFrame): `dataframe` containing abnormal fit kits.

 ## Example Usage